Tevanik

+Plot

 Set in the 1990s during the First Nagorno-Karabakh War, is a three-part movie; the first part is about little Aram's harmonious family who tragically gets separated in one day.
 Aram's entire childhood ends.
 The second part of the film centers on Astghik.
 Peace turns to war and she loses her friendship, her love, and her idol.
 Finally, the third part of the film tells a story of 14-year old, Tevanik, who becomes part of a war that changes him forever.